T092 package at left used for ZN414Z, YS414,MK414 and TA7642. T018 package at right is used for the original ZN414.

 My use of the ZN414.

-The ads for the device proclaimed such virtues as "equivalent to a ten transistor radio".
+For years I had seen the ZN414 circuit from EA May 1974 in the back of the Dick Smith catalog, and the ads for the device proclaimed such virtues as "equivalent to a ten transistor radio".
 Ten transistors it may have, but it actually has only four stages of RF amplification.
 This is about the practical limit before instability would set in.
 The other transistors are used for the detector, AGC, impedance matching, and stabilisation.
+I had also seen the ZN414 project in the August 79 issue of Electronics Australia.

-During the mid to late 80's when I was
+forgot about it until the mid 80's when I was learning about solid state.

-learning about solid state, I experimented with many different ZN414 circuits
+I experimented with many different ZN414 circuits and associated audio

-and associated audio amplifiers.
-I used to demonstrate to some of my fellow
+amplifiers.
+I used to demonstrate to some of my fellow college students

-college students a ZN414 receiver with a two transistor amplifier driving
+a ZN414 receiver with a two transistor amplifier driving a speaker that

-stations migrating to FM.
-So, the ZN414 became dormant in my designs until
+to FM.
+So, the ZN414 became dormant in my designs until later, now that

 Also was the fact I'd accumulated a few of the $2 shop radios using the ZN414 clones.